-Washington Secretary of State Kim Wyman resigns to take election-security post in Biden administration
+Washington Secretary of State Kim Wyman resigns to join Biden administration

 “As I assume this new role, I remain committed to protecting the integrity of our elections, and working closely with local and state elections officials nationwide to bolster this foundational pillar of our democracy,” she added.

-A county elections administrator for a decade before first winning election in 2012 to secretary of state — which oversees Washington’s elections — Wyman has built a national profile on voting and ballot security.
+A county elections administrator for a decade before she was elected secretary of state in 2012, Wyman, whose office oversees elections, has built a national profile on her work with voting and ballot security.

 Last spring, Wyman used her expertise in vote-by-mail elections — Washington is one of only a handful of states with long experience in that realm — to help other states expand or adopt the practice to reduce the risk of spreading COVID-19 during elections.